 Recently, talking to a business friend, she told me that she wanted to make some changes to her existing website.
 I gave her a quote for the changes but, as much as she would have liked to take up the offer, she discovered that she was essentially locked into her current provider and the cost of making the changes was exorbitant.
 This highlights the potential pitfall of choosing certain providers that will build your website using their own proprietary systems – it means that when it comes to future changes or development you will most likely be stuck with them, unable to choose a different, more reasonably-priced provider.

 If you’re buying a website it pays to ask a potential vendor for details of these costs so there are no nasty surprises when it comes to paying both the initial, and any future invoices.
 That’s one thing you’ll find with our cheap PogoStick websites is our “sticker price” is all inclusive – website build, design, CMS, hosting and email services.
 The complete package.
-As for ongoing costs, you’ll only pay $6.50 a month after the first year to cover hosting and domain renewal.
+As for ongoing costs, you’ll only pay $9.90 a month to cover hosting and domain renewal.

 So before you sign up for that new business website make sure you understand the TCO, all costs (both short and long term) of owning the website.
 Don’t get locked in to a website that seemed good to start with but burdens your business with expensive ongoing fees or long term contracts that are either difficult or expensive to change.
 By doing your homework before committing to that new website you’ll enjoy the best value website for your business without any unnecessary expenses.
 If there’s anything here you want more detail on, or would like to enquire about one of our website packages, feel free to get in touch.